-We are almost halfway through our Kiwanis year, but we still have work to do to achieve our goals.
+We are now over halfway through our Kiwanis year, and we still need to focus on achieving our goals.
 Growth With Service Is Our Purpose.
-The goals are listed below and I know I can count on each of you to do your part to help us accomplish our goals.
+I know I can count on you to do your part:

-We have several new club building sites identified and in the early stages of developing a strategy to open in those communities.
-Where will our next new club be: Clayton, Morehead City, Goose Creek, Pleasant Garden, Brevard, Yadkinville or a surprise location?
-I love surprises!
-(And I really LOVE surprises that will be beneficial to children.)
++5.
+Just think of how many more children we can serve with more Kiwanians to serve them.
+Thanks to everyone.
+We have new club sites identified and in the early stages of opening in their communities.
+Where will our next new club be: West Brunswick, Goose Creek, Brevard, Yadkinville, Morehead City, Clayton, Pleasant Garden or a surprise location?
+(I really LOVE surprises that benefit children.)